 The highest BAYC NFT sale ever on OpenSea took place on September 30, 2021, for the jaw-dropping amount of 769 ETH.
 That’s about $2.7 million today.
 Number 2 comes in close with a 740 ETH sale price, and a 696.969 ETH sale comes in third.

 Another notable top 10 sale came from global music superstar Justin Bieber.
 The popstar made major news at the end of January when he purchased a Bored Ape for a whopping 500 ETH.
 While this is only good for the eighth biggest Bored Ape sale ever, it was notable for the fact that the Ape Bieber bought was not all that rare.
 In comparison, seven of the 10 highest BAYC sales were of Apes with the two rarest fur traits – solid gold and trippy.

 Why are Bored Ape Yacht Club NFTs so Expensive?

 So what made the Bored Ape Yacht Club NFT collection so successful?
 After all, there are hoards of animal-themed NFT avatar projects out there.
 Yet none come close to the success and impact of the BAYC.
 Of course, the Bored Apes were trendsetters, being the first project to execute many things at a high level.

 In many ways, however, it was the Bored Ape community that powered it to success in those early days.
 To that end, many Ape holders state that their first reason to buy a Bored Ape was the community.
 In truth, there are a significant number of long-term holders in BAYC.
-On the other hand, the collection now has a unique owner count of about 6.4K.
 This is definitely one of the biggest holder distributions for a blue-chip 10K project.

 Who Bought Bored Ape Yacht Club NFTs?